-Applied Preparing for College and Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
-The focus of the course is the impact of today's choices on tomorrow's possibilities.
-Topics to be addressed include twenty-first century life and career skills; higher order thinking, communication, leadership, and management processes; exploration of personal aptitudes, interests, values, and goals; examining multiple life roles and responsibilities as individuals and family members; planning and building employability skills; transferring school skills to life and work; and managing personal resources.
+Grade Level: 9-12 Applied Preparing for College and Careers addresses the knowledge, skills, and behaviors Course # 5394Apl all students need to be prepared for success in college, career, and life.
+The focus of the Applied Units: 2 Maximum course is the impact of today's choices on tomorrow's possibilities.
+Topics to be addressed include twenty-first century life and career skills; higher order thinking, communication, Counts as an Elective or leadership, and management processes; exploration of personal aptitudes, interests, Employability for the Certification values, and goals; examining multiple life roles and responsibilities as individuals and family of Completion members; planning and building employability skills; transferring school skills to life and work; and managing personal resources.
 This course includes reviewing the 16 national career clusters and Indiana's College and Career Pathways, in- depth investigation of one or more pathways, reviewing graduation plans, developing career plans, and developing personal and career portfolios.
-A project-based approach, including computer and technology applications, cooperative ventures between school and community, simulations, and real life experiences, is recommended.
+A project-based approach, including computer and technology applications, cooperative ventures between school and community, Prerequisite: None simulations, and real life experiences, is recommended.